IdentityServer/IdentityServer4/docs/topics/extension_grants.rst

 You need a client registration in IdentityServer that allows a client to use this new extension grant, e.g.::

-    var client = new client
+    var client = new Client
     {
         ClientId = "api1.client",
         ClientSecrets = new List<Secret>